Baseline Food Approach

 Method

-4. Dehydrate: 40°C for 6 hrs, flip, continue 8–10 hrs until firm yet flexible.
+4. Dehydrate: Dehydrate at 40°C for 6 hours, flip, then continue 8–10 hours until the base is firm yet flexible.

 Body & Sensory Notes